MaMMoS-project/MaMMoS-project.github.io/source/events.rst

 Short, focused lectures alternate with practical, guided coding sessions to ensure participants can immediately apply what they’ve learned.
 While the hands-on exercises use Python, the core concepts (project structure, version control, testing strategies, CI/CD, documentation, etc.) are language-agnostic and transferable to other ecosystems.

 **Next Edition:**

 - March 23–24, 2026 — Fritz Haber Institute of the Max Planck Society — Berlin

 **Past Editions:**

 - XXX

-2. **Fundamentals of Deep Learning (in collaboration with the `NVIDIA Deep Learning Institute <https://www.nvidia.com/en-us/training/>`_)**
+2. **Fundamentals of Deep Learning (in collaboration with the `NVIDIA Deep Learning Institute <https://www.nvidia.com/en-us/training/>`_ )**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This NVIDIA Deep Learning Institute (DLI) course provides a comprehensive, hands-on introduction to the fundamentals of deep learning.

 Through practical exercises, participants will train neural networks from the ground up for both computer vision and natural language processing applications.
-They’ll gain experience with essential tools and techniques to enhance model performance and learn how to efficiently apply cutting-edge pre-trained models to accelerate their own projects.
+They will gain experience with essential tools and techniques to enhance model performance and learn how to efficiently apply cutting-edge pre-trained models to accelerate their own projects.

 By successfully completing the final assessment, participants earn an **NVIDIA DLI certificate**, demonstrating proficiency in foundational deep learning concepts and practical skills.